 34. Book and math bins

 Hello, classroom organization!
-These plastic bins can be used for so many purposes.
+Plastic bins can be used for so many purposes.
 We suggest using them for organizing math games that students can check out or organizing your books by reading level.
+You can also flip them upside down to make storage for scissors.

 35. Over-the-door hooks